Automotive industry in the Philippines: Comprehensive Automotive Resurgence Strategy (CARS) program

-The CARS Program was implemented by the Department of Trade and Industry in order to attract and encourage new car companies to produce vehicles in the Philippines and stimulate demand and impose industry regulations that will restore the country's automotive industry, and make the country a regional automotive manufacturing hub, and creating more jobs in the country.

-The program was considered unsuccessful since most car manufacturers see the Philippines as a market of vehicle importer rather than an exporter.
-Most car manufacturers would build assembly plants in Thailand, Indonesia, Malaysia, Vietnam, and China since their corporate taxes, operations setup and costs are lower.
-There are more major parts suppliers that have set up facilities in these countries, meaning importing parts is not needed.
-Other factors include minimum wages and electricity costs, which are also slightly lower compared to the Philippines.
+The CARS program was implemented by the Department of Trade and Industry in order to encourage new car companies to produce vehicles in the Philippines, stimulate demand, impose industry regulations to restore the country's automotive industry, make the country a regional automotive manufacturing hub, and create more jobs in the country.
+The program was considered unsuccessful, since most car manufacturers see the Philippines as an importer rather than an exporter.
+Automakers would generally build assembly plants in Thailand, Indonesia, Malaysia, Vietnam, and China owing to lower corporate taxes, operating costs, and minimum wages.
+There are more major parts suppliers with facilities in these countries, making importing parts from the Philippines unnecessary.

 So far, only two Japanese car manufacturers, Mitsubishi and Toyota, have taken part in the program.
-The program initially had the capacity for three car manufacturers, but no other automaker has participated to take up the third position.
-Mitsubishi was approved by the government under the CARS program in 2016 and announced the local production of the Mirage and Mirage G4 in 2017.
+The program was intended for three manufacturers, but no other automaker has taken up the third position.
+Mitsubishi was approved as a CARS program participant in 2016 and announced the local production of the Mirage and Mirage G4 in 2017.
 Toyota Motor Philippines has been manufacturing the Toyota Vios since 2007 and enrolled the facelifted Yaris ATIV-based Vios to be locally manufactured.
-Both manufacturers have a target to produce 200,000 vehicles within 6 years.
+Both manufacturers have a production target of 200,000 vehicles within 6 years.

-Price differences on imported cars coming from Indonesia or Thailand have been reported to be much lower compared to a locally assembled car.
-This is because the country does not impose tax incentives on imported cars.
-Unlike Thailand, it has preserved its automobile industry by giving an advantage with tax incentives on the locally made vehicles, meaning 4 out of every 5 cars sold are complete built-up (CBU) imports and only about 20% of vehicles are locally assembled.
-This resulted in the closing of assembly plants of Ford in 2012, Honda in 2020, and Nissan in 2021, while Isuzu decided to stop local production of the Isuzu D-Max in 2019 meaning cars from their lineup will be imported from elsewhere.
+Prices of cars imported from Indonesia or Thailand have been reported to be much lower compared to a locally assembled car, as unlike Thailand, the Philippines did not impose tax incentives on locally built cars until the CARS program.
+In 2019, 4 out of every 5 cars sold were CBU imports, and only about 20% of vehicles were locally assembled.
+Ford closed their Philippine assembly plant in 2012, followed by Honda in 2020 and Nissan in 2021, while Isuzu ceased local production of their D-Max in 2019.